znsio/perfiz/README.md

   * The second parameter is the location of the perfiz.yaml file
 * The metrics will be visible on Grafana Dashboard

+## Prometheus Configuration

+Add your scrape_configs to ```./prometheus-metrics-monitor/prometheus/prometheus.yml```

+## CAdvisor Configuration - Optional

+We monitor Perfiz's own container metrics through CAdvisor.
+It works well on Mac OS at the moment.
+We are still testing Windows and Linux.
+You can disable the CAdvisor setup in ```docker-compose.yml``` if this is not a priority to you.

 ## Optional

 Perfiz also includes InfluxDB.
 We use this to gather Gatling perf test metrics.